1) What are dermal fillers made of?

 At the end of the day it is a waste of precious product to simply ‘place the leftover filler in the cheeks’.
 A skilled injector will explain the characteristics of the filler they are using and when there is ‘leftover’ filler (which is hardly ever the case when planning treatments appropriately) choose an appropriate region to inject to offer the best results for the right indication.
 This will usually be in the perioral area (around the mouth), to add support and to enhance the lips.

 13) How can dermal fillers be removed if there is a complication?

 Unfortunately there may be complications with dermal fillers, as explained previously.
 However with those dermal fillers that contain naturally occurring gels there is the possibility of reversing and dissolving the dermal filler.
 This is where these types of dermal fillers have advantages over those where there is no possibility to dissolve them.

 By using an enzyme called hyaluronidase the dermal filler can be completely dissolved in case of a complication.
-Hyaluronidase, or Hylase, completely removes the gel and breaks it down.
-In the case of injection of a dermal filler into a blood vessel, this can be treated immediately with Hylase, preventing long term complications such as skin death.
-In the case of unsatisfactory results, lumps, nodules or overfilled areas then Hylase can be injected to correct the area prior to re-treatment.
+Hyaluronidase, or Hyalase, completely removes the gel and breaks it down.
+In the case of injection of a dermal filler into a blood vessel, this can be treated immediately with Hyalase, preventing long term complications such as skin death.
+In the case of unsatisfactory results, lumps, nodules or overfilled areas then Hyalase can be injected to correct the area prior to re-treatment.
 This is a common occurrence especially with lip dermal fillers from untrained practitioners.